 Dr John: Once we get great teamwork, then we build trust.
 When we build trust, we can have these conversations directly and soon, quickly, and do them in a way that supports everybody and supports the team.

 And that's when magic happens.

-Wendy Briggs: [00:17:55] I couldn't agree more.
+Wendy Briggs: I couldn't agree more.
 Yeah.
 It was great chatting with you on these three things that could hold practices back and it's, always a little bit different doing some of these double your production, podcasts and shows on Facebook live.
 But every once in a while we do it just because it's fun to be able to engage in a different way with some of our audience.
 And we appreciate you joining us today!